 - 1 tsp. ground cinnamon

-- 6 Tbsp. of butter, softened (DO NOT MELT)
+- 6 Tbsp. butter, softened DO NOT MELT

 - Preheat your oven to 425 degrees and remove the skin from your peaches with a vegetable peeler.